imcf/lxc-scripts/README.md

 ```

 Updating the package cache can also be done through a running container of the relevant
-distribution / release.
-Just copy the existing archives there, update the APT lists and
+distribution / release combination.
+Just copy the existing archives there, update the
-ask APT to remove outdated packages from the cache.
-Then discard the previous archives
+APT lists and ask APT to remove outdated packages from the cache.
+Then discard the
-on the host system and copy (move) back the ones from the container:
+previous archives on the host system and copy (move) back the ones from the container:

 In the LXC container: